aslanax/-Analyzing-customer-churn-in-power-bi/README.md

 Understanding and measuring churn can help companies:
 - **Assess their competitive positioning:** Identifying areas where competitors might be outperforming.
 - **Identify customer segments at risk:** Understanding which customer segments are more likely to leave.
-- **Enhance service quality:** Pinpointing opportunities to improve customer satisfaction and retention [citeChurnMetrics2021].
+- **Enhance service quality:** Pinpointing opportunities to improve customer satisfaction and retention.

 ## Key Findings